About Nuclear Energy

 Establishment of the Nuclear Materials Authority.

-The project stopped as a result of TMI accident in the United States.
+The project stopped as a result of Three Mile Island (TMI) accident in the United States.

 Selection of El-Dabaa site for the construction of the Egyptian nuclear power plant.